hemanth9627/car-price-predictor/README.md

 ## Description

 The **Car Price Predictor** is a machine learning project based on linear regression.
-It enables users to predict the price of a car based on several factors including car brand, car model, car fuel type, year of purchase, and number of kilometers driven.
+It enables users to predict the price of a car based on several factors including car brand, car model, car fuel type, year of purchase and number of kilometers driven.

 ## Screenshots